mongodb/docs/source/reference/javascript.rst

                           map-reduce operation writes output to an
                           existing collection
                           (i.e. "``collectionName``",) and only
-                          overwrites existing documents when a new
+                          overwrites existing documents in the
-                          document has the same key as an "old" document in this collection.
+                          collection when a new document has the same key as a document that existed before the map-reduce operation began.

-   :param optional reduce: This operation behaves as the "``merge``"
+   :param optional reduce: This operation behaves like the "``merge``"
                            option above, except that when an existing document has the same key as a new document, "``reduce``" function from the
-                           map reduce job will run on both values and MongoDB writes the result of this function to the new collection.
+                           map reduce job will run on both values and MongoDB will write the result of this function to the new collection.
 The specification
                            takes the form of "``{ out: { reduce: collectionName } }``", where